Eco-Friendly vs Sustainable: What's the Difference?

 Key aspects of the Green Guides include the following.

 • General Principles: Marketers should avoid broad claims like "green" or "eco-friendly" because they are hard to prove.
-Claims should be specific and supported by reliable scientific evidence.
+Companies should make specific claims and support them with reliable scientific evidence.

 • Carbon Offsets: Companies must have reliable evidence to support their carbon offset claims.
 They must also disclose if the offsets will not occur for at least two years.